Samitti/Shooter-game/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Samitti/Shooter-game/issues).

-## Show your support

-Give a ⭐️ if you like this project!